The Button that's Worth $20,000 per Month

 30% of 15 people is 5 people.
 5 people multiplied by $4,000 per month, and we're at $20,000 per month.
 Multiply this figure by 12 months, and we've got the following figure ...

-However, 30% isn't anywhere even close to "good enough" for us.
+However, 30% isn't good enough for us.
 Our goal is 80%.
-If we're able to get there or not depends upon a lot of factors, but drastically increasing the above 30% figure is quite easy.
-Below is a short list ...
+If we're able to get there or not depends upon a lot of factors, but drastically increasing the above 30% figure is probably easy.
+Below are some of our plans for future improvements ...

 More prominent button